 Assignment 2: Analysis of primary sources (8 pages double-spaced)

-Focus your attention on analyzing specific stories for yourself and write an essay on the following: From the early monks to popular religion in the middle ages, demons or harmful spirits have played an important role in the world-view and actual lives of Christians.
+Focus your attention on analyzing specific stories for yourself and write an essay on the following: From the early monks (like Anthony) to popular religion in the middle ages, demons or harmful spirits have played an important role in the world-view and actual lives of Christians.
 In the process, address issues such as the following: What do these stories reveal about popular beliefs concerning demons, their nature and function?
 What activities did demons engage in and what were their motivations?
 How did demons relate to humans and to other beings (e.g. good spirits/angels, Satan)?
 What methods were available for people to counter the dangers of, or gain assistance from, demons?
 How were such methods viewed by those who wrote down these stories?
 What are the commonalities and differences among the perspectives of the various stories you analyze?

 Note: Develop a clear thesis statement or argument that directly addresses the question.
 Be sure to deal substantially with the “Life of St. Anthony” and with at least three medieval stories in your analysis, identifying key passages and page numbers in parentheses to support your points.
 As usual, the paper will be marked in terms of both form (how well it is written, including proper grammar and spelling) and content (how well it addresses the question and analyzes the primary materials).